AnalysisWithBrett/Agoda-Webscaping/README.md

 }
 ```
 ### The Super Loop
-That's all the components explain.
+That's all the components explained.
 You can check out the [R Code](https://github.com/AnalysisWithBrett/Agoda-Webscaping/blob/main/agoda%20hotel.R) to see the whole code.
 I just want to mention that these codes within the loop is used to help you track the progress of the webscraping algorithm.
 ```bash
 # Indicating the page number
 print(paste("Page:", page))